49 North Resources (CVE:FNR) Shares Up 50% – What’s Next?

-49 North Resources Inc. (CVE:FNR – Get Free Report)’s stock price was up 50% during mid-day trading on Tuesday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 182,300 shares changed hands during mid-day trading, an increase of 205% from the average daily volume of 59,789 shares.
+49 North Resources Inc. (CVE:FNR – Get Free Report) shares were up 50% during trading on Wednesday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+Approximately 182,300 shares changed hands during trading, an increase of 205% from the average daily volume of 59,789 shares.
 The stock had previously closed at C$0.02.

 About 49 North Resources